javimosch/logovote/app/knowledge.md

 # App Directory Knowledge

-This directory contains the core application code for Logovote.
+This directory contains the core application code for Voteimage.

 ## Structure